Code-Institute-Submissions/modesto_tourism/README.md

 - User is able to read about the team by clicking the team button in the navigation bar.

 - User is able to read about the company by clicking the about button in the navigation bar.

+- User is able to see local accomadations by clicking the accomedations button for each area.

 ### Technologies Used